perfectclear/PUBG-Data/README.md

 If you try expanding on a large file, csv cannot handle it.
 Batching is a solution that has not yet been implemented.

 After running for a while, slows down.
 Solution: put http error matches into a "bad match list" and exclude them from the matches to search, so you dont check the same matches over and over. needs more investigation

+# Analysis
+Message me if you want your analysis included here.
+Here is a kill/death heatmap analysis https://www.kaggle.com/michaelapers/pubg-kill-death-heatmaps made by me